Prevent Alzheimer’s Disease & Dementia With Heart-Healthy Living

 What is good for the heart is essentially good for the brain.
 With a lifestyle that delivers excellent blood pressure, blood sugar, and cholesterol levels, as lean a body as one can reasonably achieve, good physical fitness, no smoking, minimal or no alcohol, and good social connections, the chances of dementia likely drop by 80%.
 This healthy lifestyle should optimally start early in life, although there are neurologists who believe there’s plenty of potency in therapeutic lifestyle change later in life.

 Causes of Alzheimer’s

-Explains Dr. Michael Greger, MD, FACLM, who leads the nonprofit NutritionFacts.org and speaks nationally on the benefits of a plant-based, naturally low-in-fat diet: “We used to think the pool of cholesterol in the brain was separate from the pool we had in our blood, but there is now growing evidence to the contrary.
+Explains Dr. Michael Greger, MD, FACLM, who leads the nonprofit NutritionFacts.org and was a guest speaker at the Pritikin Longevity Center: “We used to think the pool of cholesterol in the brain was separate from the pool we had in our blood, but there is now growing evidence to the contrary.
 For example, LDL cholesterol may be able to cross6 the blood–brain barrier into the brain.
 So, a high-fat diet may not only increase cholesterol levels in the blood, but also the influx of cholesterol into the central nervous system.”